-Given the time-consuming nature of creating just one season of Game of Thrones, we suspect that filming will either begin toward the end of 2020 or early 2021 for House of the Dragon.
+True to their word, HBO dropped a hard release date of January 1st, 2022.
+Given the time-consuming nature of creating just one season of Game of Thrones, we’re a little worried House of the Dragon could be rushed.
 It truly comes down to how long it will take to get the casting and the behind-the-scenes team handled on that front.

 While this is not anything definitive.
 It is…something.
-With an official episode order, we know that, unlike the other Game of Thrones prequel series Blood Moon, House of the Dragon is definitely getting made.
+With an official episode order, we know that, unlike the other Game of Thrones spinoff series Blood Moon (already canceled), House of the Dragon is definitely getting made.

 Why was Blood Moon even cancelled again?

 Blood Moon, which hailed from Jane Goldman (Twin Peaks) and starring Naomi Watts, takes place during the famed Age of Heroes era in Game of Thrones history.
 Not much was known about the project, not even why it as cancelled.

 Bloys gave a bit more information on the crushing cancellation of the project.
 It comes down to available materials.
 House of the Dragon has a blueprint in the companion book Blood & Fire that George R.R.
 Martin wrote.